 Quick Things for Schools to Do During Book Week Scotland

-Book Week Scotland is on the horizon, and like a literary minded Q to your James Bond, Scottish Book Trust are here to provide you with all kinds of useful things to help you succeed in your mission to get pupils excited about reading.
-With a resource pack, special Authors Live event, an upcoming free ebook and a chance to #ThankBooks, there's plenty in your toolbox to get started.
+Book Week Scotland is on the horizon, and Scottish Book Trust are here to provide you with all kinds of useful things to help you succeed in your mission to get pupils excited about reading.

-In my time at Scottish Book Trust though, I've found that there's a slight misconception which needs to be addressed about the task of getting pupils reading for pleasure.
-A lot of teachers and librarians see it as a necessarily large-scale, labour-intensive challenge and tend to associate it with high-profile events and projects requiring a lot of organisation and help from others.
-There's certainly a lot of merit in this type of undertaking, because it generates a buzz round the school that even non-readers are affected by, and you just need to look at the success of projects like librarian Louise Edwards' cross-curricular zombie project to see what can be achieved in terms of reading for pleasure.
+In my time here, I've found that there's a slight misconception about the task of getting pupils reading for pleasure.
+A lot of teachers and librarians see it as a large-scale, labour-intensive challenge and tend to associate it with high-profile events and projects requiring a lot of organisation and help from others.
+There's certainly merit in this type of undertaking, because it generates a buzz round the school that even non-readers are affected by, and you just need to look at the success of projects like librarian Louise Edwards' cross-curricular zombie project to see what can be achieved in terms of reading for pleasure.

-But reading for pleasure is an ingrained need, something we carry with us daily, rather than an activity we only take part in when it's being celebrated on a large scale.
-Little changes are more often than not the things that make the biggest difference.
+However, little changes often make the biggest difference.
 At the risk of framing reading for pleasure in a mundane way, I'd say that reading is a habit, and it's the little changes that help to create that habit.
 Let's look at a few small, tried-and-tested things that can make a big difference.
 Try them during Book Week Scotland and let us know how you get on!

 Book seeks reader